 The Respondent Resource will respect your privacy but is not a confidential resource.
 They will work to ensure that you are prepared for the process.

 How to Get Connected

-If you are alleged to have violated Chapter 209 of the Student Governance and Policies (Student Conduct Policy for Academic Misconduct and Behavioral Misconduct) and your case is converted to a full hearing, you will also be automatically referred to a respondent resource who will help you prepare.
-You may request a respondent resource on your own at any time in the process, including cases in which you are thinking about an administrative review or agreed settlement.
-To speak with someone about obtaining respondent resources, please contact email@example.com.
+If you are alleged to have violated Chapter 209 of the Student Governance and Policies (Student Conduct Policy for Academic Misconduct and Behavioral Misconduct) and your case is converted to a full hearing, you will also be automatically referred to a Respondent Resource who will help you prepare.
+You may request a Respondent Resource on your own at any time in the process, including cases in which you are thinking about an administrative review or agreed settlement.
+To speak with someone about speaking to a Respondent Resource, please contact email@example.com.